Zammour/PCBS-microbubbleDetection/README.md

   <img width="279" height="279" src="https://github.com/Zammour/PCBS-microbubbleDetection/blob/main/Results/Low%20speed%20up.gif">
   <img width="279" height="279" src="https://github.com/Zammour/PCBS-microbubbleDetection/blob/main/Results/High%20speed%20up.gif">
 </p>
+<br><br>

 Remarks:
 - We see that overall, the microbubbles movements follow the conditions of the filter
-- However, we see a lot of artefacts resulting from Gibbs ringing.
+- However, we see a lot of artefacts resulting from [Gibbs phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon).
 We could improve a lot the images after the separation by choosing larger speed ranges and/or applying smooth filter (for example Gaussian or Butterworth filters)